aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/lineformat/_index.md

 ```

-For the description of this property, please see [getEndArrowheadLength()](../../com.aspose.cells/lineformat\#getEndArrowheadLength--)
+Sets the end arrow length type of the line.

 **Parameters:**
 | Parameter | Type | Description |